 Let’s see some of the Quick facts about desert;

-1. Deadly skeleton coast is in Namib.
-Due to the inability to launch boats from the shore, the northern part and the hard and hot desert conditions are the reason for numerous shipwrecks.
+- Deadly skeleton coast is in Namib.
+Due to the inability to launch boats from the shore, the northern part is a hard and hot desert conditions make it reason for numerous shipwrecks.

 Namib Desert Animals